What To Feed A Baby Snapping Turtle?

 I have mentioned all the possible food options for your snapping turtle hatchling.
 As the species is not picky eaters, they will eat anything you provide.
 But I suggest choosing safer options while you are handling a baby.
 Consult an expert for any advice.

-Plants And Vegetables
+safe Plants And Vegetables list for baby snapping turtles

 • Romaine lettuce